 - Proficiency testing and laboratory inspection are required.
 No asterisk indicates only laboratory inspection is required. - Proficiency testing, laboratory inspection and a CCIL certified PN Analyst are required - Proficiency testing and laboratory inspection are required for Ontario laboratories.
-Laboratories outside Ontario require laboratory inspection only.

-3.4 The Aggregate Physical Property Laboratory must keep up with any changes to these test methods and procedures and update the laboratory manuals and procedures accordingly.
+Laboratories outside Ontario require laboratory inspection only. - Note 3: Labs seeking certification for LS-702 must also participate in both: LS-703, 704 and LS-705 - 3.4 The Aggregate Physical Property Laboratory must keep up with any changes to these test methods and procedures and update the laboratory manuals and procedures accordingly. - 3.5 A Type D Aggregate Physical Property Laboratory certified for A23.2-26A/LS-615 Determination of Potential Alkali-carbonate Reactivity of Carbonate Rocks by Chemical Composition must be able to complete or have documented access to a laboratory able to complete the chemical analysis including the SRM analysis certificate, as referenced in the test method.